John Cena Explains Why He Regrets His Feud With Dwayne 'The Rock' Johnson

 “This is my take on The Rock, and he’s genuinely nice guy.
 I’ve met him, and he’s a fantastic human being.
 What I kinda get peeved about is, and I guess this is my flaw because I hear it everyday with young talent, mid card talent, with people aspiring to make it in this business, I hear ‘I’ve wanted to do this my whole life.’
 Rock falls into that category.
 At one point he loved wrestling, and wanted to do this his whole life.
 Then explain to me why he can’t come back for an anniversary show, why he can’t make an appearance at WrestleMania.
 Simply put, it’s because he wants to be an actor, and there’s nothing wrong with that.
 He’s a very good actor, he’s very successful, he’s done very well for himself, and associating with sports entertainment doesn’t do much for his acting career, so I get why he doesn’t come back.
 Just, don’t f**k me around and tell me that you love [wrestling] when you’re just doing it to do something else.”

-When The Rock returned to WWE television, he wasted no time in calling out John Cena, and he made a reference to Cena’s interview in the UK, which took place three years before his return.
+When The Rock returned to WWE television, he wasted no time in calling out John Cena, and he made reference to Cena’s interview in the UK, which took place three years before his return.
 It also took them one year to build to their first match together, and during that one year, they said some pretty harsh things to each other, some of which was actually reality-based.

-While Cena hasn’t completely left WWE, it’s obvious that he’s starting to look towards life after wrestling, as he’s been accepting more non-WWE related work, and because of that, he now understands why The Rock was away for so long, which is why he regrets calling him out during the WrestleCast interview.
+While Cena hasn’t completely left WWE, it’s obvious that he’s starting to look towards life after wrestling as he’s been accepting more non-WWE related work, and because of that, he now understands why The Rock was away for so long, which is why he regrets calling him out during the WrestleCast interview.

 During a recent chat with Sports Illustrated, Cena explained why him deciding to personally attack Dwayne Johnson was, in his words, a stupid move.